SachaWheeler/sachawheeler.github.io/_posts/2019-4-12-Compliment-Box.md

 * Hand coding simple animations is fun, but get the orientation right in advance.
-* I used super glue to attach the on/off switch and used too much and glued the switch shut, and had to grind it off and replace it the night before I was gong to give the gift.
+* I used super glue to attach the on/off switch and used too much and glued the switch shut, and had to grind it off and replace it the night before I was going to give the gift.
 * I attached the battery pack inside and soldered/glued everything in place before closing the container and discovering that it wouldn't, requiring me to replace the battery pack with some smaller battery